-To be consistent with the rest of the Haines Highway from Haines to Haines Junction, Yukon Territory, the portion of the highway between Milepost 3.5 and Milepost 25.3 would be brought up to design standards for a 55 mile-per-hour design speed.
+To be consistent with the rest of the Haines Highway from Haines to the Canadian border, the portion of the highway between Milepost 3.5 and Milepost 25.3 would be brought up to design standards for a 55 mile-per-hour design speed.
 Specific deficiencies are discussed Section 2.0, Purpose and Need.